-- a) Four early voting days will be held for individuals to express their presidential preference.
-Those wishing to participate in early voting must be a registered Democrat and will have the opportunity to same day register as such.
-Previously registered Democrats and those who choose same day registration may participate in any one of the early voting days but will be prohibited from participating in their in-person precinct caucus and will be prohibited from participating in the virtual caucus. - b) The four early voting days will be held on: - Saturday, February 15, 2020 - Sunday, February 16, 2020 - Monday, February 17, 2020 - Tuesday, February 18, 2020 - c) Early voting locations and times will be determined by the Nevada State Democratic Party by October 1, 2019. - d) Early voting participants will arrive at locations and fill out a presidential preference card indicating their presidential preference.
-Early voting participants can vote at any early vote location that is within the county they are registered in. - Early vote participant totals will be combined with virtual caucus and precinct caucus participant totals to determine the precinct viability threshold on caucus day.
-Early vote caucus participant preferences will be combined with virtual caucus vote and precinct caucus participant preferences to determine presidential preference group viability on caucus day. - j) Early vote participants will have the option to declare their intent to run as a delegate to the county convention and have the opportunity to be considered at their precinct on caucus day. - Early vote participants do not need to attend their precinct caucus on February 22, 2020 and are ineligible from participating in their precinct caucus.
+a) Four early voting days will be held for individuals to express their presidential preference.
+Those wishing to participate in early voting must be a registered

+Democrat and will have the opportunity to same day register as such.
+Previously registered Democrats and those who choose same day registration may participate in any one of the early voting days but will be prohibited from participating in their in-person precinct caucus.

+- b) The four early voting days will be held on: - Saturday, February 15, 2020 - Sunday, February 16, 2020 - Monday, February 17, 2020 - Tuesday, February 18, 2020 - c) Early voting locations and times will be determined by the Nevada State Democratic Party by October 1, 2019. - d) Early voting participants will arrive at locations and fill out a presidential preference card indicating their presidential preference.
+Early voting participants can vote at any early vote location that is within the county they are registered in. - e) Early vote participant totals will be combined with precinct caucus participant totals to determine the precinct viability threshold on caucus day.
+Early vote caucus participant preferences will be combined with precinct caucus participant preferences to determine presidential preference group viability on caucus day. - a) Early vote participants will have the option to declare their intent to run as a delegate to the county convention and have the opportunity to be considered at their precinct on caucus day. - b) Early vote participants do not need to attend their precinct caucus on February 22, 2020 and are ineligible from participating in their precinct caucus.